Vivianne Miedema: Personal life

-Miedema is in a relationship with England footballer and Arsenal teammate Beth Mead.
-Miedema was previously in a relationship with Scottish footballer and ex-Arsenal teammate, Lisa Evans, for six years.
+Miedema is in a relationship with England footballer and Former Arsenal teammate Beth Mead.
+Miedema was previously in a relationship with Scottish footballer and ex-Bayern Munich and Arsenal teammate, Lisa Evans, for six years.
+Miedema picked up a Scottish accent when she dated Evans.

 Her younger brother, Lars, is also a footballer, who as of 2020 was playing for FC Den Bosch.
 Known for her lack of interest in overtly celebrating her goals, she made a rare exception upon becoming the Netherlands' top scorer in 2019 after her brother insisted she mark the achievement.

 Miedema is a co-author of Vivianne voetbalt, a series of children's comic books featuring her, written in her native Dutch language.

 Miedema is studying for a UEFA-B coaching licence.
-In 2021 she earned a master's degree in Football Business from the Johan Cruyff Institute.
+In 2021, she earned a master's degree in Football Business from the Johan Cruyff Institute.

-In 2019 Miedema became an ambassador of War Child, a charity supporting children in war zones.
+In 2019, Miedema became an ambassador of War Child, a charity supporting children in war zones.
 In November 2021, Miedema joined the charity movement Common Goal, committing 1% of her salary to community organisations working with young people.
 Miedema said "I'm lucky to be living my dream and I feel the responsibility to help others live theirs too.
 I'm excited to join Common Goal and to be able to really scale the impact I can have off the field."
 In March 2022 she led Common Goal's emergency response to the help victims of Russia's invasion of Ukraine, together with Juventus player Paulo Dybala.
+In October 2024 she was one of over a hundred women's footballers to sign an open letter to urge FIFA to stop the Saudi Aramco sponsorship, on the grounds of human rights violations.

 In September 2022, Miedema opened a Cruyff Court bearing her name in Hoogeveen, on the location where she used to play as a child.